tarekziade/share/API.rst

 An authenticated user is able to:

 - publish and revoke their keys for a given application
-- get the public key of other users if they use the same application
 - list the applications they are registered to.